pepefrog69/conversation/develop-app.md

 Of course, a real-world application would use a more sophisticated user interface, such as a web chat window.
 And it would implement more complex actions, possibly integrating with a customer database or other business systems.
 But the basic principles of how the application interacts with the {{site.data.keyword.conversationshort}} service would remain the same.

-For some more complex examples, take a look at the Sample apps in the Navigation pane.
+For some more complex examples, see [Sample apps](sample-applications.html).